cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 Librarians started to migrate to electronic resource management in the 1970s.
-Breeding mentions this.
-This is when it happened en masse, but the seeds were planted well before this.
+Breeding mentions this, but the seeds were planted well before this.
-I published [a paper][burns2014] a few years ago that provides a historical account of the first library automation project, which took place in the 1930s with
+Nearly a decade ago, I published [a paper][burns2014] that provides a historical account of the first library automation project, which took place in the 1930s with